 Scene Cut Detection

-This will open the ‘Scene Cut’ window, where you select ‘Start’, and Resolve will begin to interpret the clip as shown by the progress percentage.
+This will open the ‘Scene Cut’ window, where you select ‘Auto Scene Cut’, and Resolve will begin to interpret the clip as shown by the progress percentage.
 After the progress reaches 100%, you can use the ‘Cut list’ to view the first clip and use the three viewers to determine whether the scene detection was a success, or if you have to do some modifications.
 If the left viewer is one clip, and the middle and right viewer are the same clip, you have succeeded.
 If they are all the same… There is something out of whack, and this didn’t find the right cut point.
 You can drag the magenta confidence bar down or up to adjust the sensitivity of the cut detection, which should make your entire sequence more accurate to the original cutting copy.
-If you need to manually remove or add a cut, this can be done with the plus and minus buttons at the bottom of the window.
+If you need to manually remove or add a cut, this can be done with the Add or Delete buttons at the bottom of the window.
 To navigate through the clips you can use the up and down arrows, or previous with the ‘p’ key, and next with the ‘n’ key.
 After you are satisfied that all the appropriate cuts have been made you can use the options dialog to Save the Scene cut, or save as an ‘EDL’.
 Or add to your media pool with the ‘Add Cuts to Media Pool’.
 Now you go to the edit page, and in the timeline window, right click and select ‘Create New Timeline’.
 Make sure the ‘Empty Timeline’ checkbox is not checked, and after selecting okay, a new timeline will be created that sorts all the cut clips based on their timecode into an edit.
 If at any point you notice that a proper cut wasn’t made, then just use the edit page.
 You can use the blade and splice up clips to fix cuts that weren’t detected.
-Scopes has a wide array of options.